nikhildutta333/Apparel-Segmentation/README.md

 ## Getting Started

 1) Clone the project in your local machine.
-2) The file will contain the inputs file, paste the input images into that file.
+2) The Cloned file will contain the inputs file, paste the input images into that file.
-3) Run the python code and the Output file with the output is generated.
+3) Run the python code and the Output file with the Output is generated.

+## Prerequisites

+The following are the libraries needed for this project.

+* Numpy
+* Pandas
+* Scikit-learn
+* OpenCV

-## Acknowledgments
+## Resources

 * PythonPackageIndex :https://pypi.org/
 * OpenCV : https://docs.opencv.org/